tigefa4u/gitlabhq/doc/user/project/merge_requests/merge_when_pipeline_succeeds.md

-# Merge when pipeline succeeds
+# Merge When Pipeline Succeeds

 When reviewing a merge request that looks ready to merge but still has one or more CI jobs running, you can set it to be merged automatically when the